Maanaaa/ManaZPluginHidder/README.md

 # ZPluginHidder
-Fully Customizable plugin for Minecraft to hide /plugins command
-# ZPluginHidder
 ZPluginHidder is a Minecraft plugin designed to make server customization easier for users.
 With this plugin, users can fully customize their server settings and output messages, including customizing the /plugins command and the command not found message.

 # Installation